gianfrancodemarco/second-brain/Stack based and Heap Based allocations.md

 By contrast, **heap allocation**:

 - Uses complex data structures (free lists, trees, or arenas).
 - Requires synchronization across threads.
 - Must track free/used blocks and sometimes perform compaction.

-Hence, Python—where all objects live on the heap—pays this overhead for flexibility.
+Hence, [[Python]]—where all objects live on the heap—pays this overhead for flexibility.